What Are Core and Extended in IGCSE?

 How Mixt Academy Can Help You Master the IGCSE Core or Extended Tier?

 Struggling to decide between the IGCSE Core and Extended tiers?
-Mixt Academy offers expert online IGCSE tutoring designed to help you succeed, no matter which tier you choose.
-Our certified IGCSE tutors for core and extended levels provide personalized lessons, focusing on your strengths, addressing your weaknesses, and guiding you through exam strategies for top grades.
+Mixt Academy offers expert online IGCSE Maths tutoring designed to help you succeed, no matter which tier you choose.
+Meet our certified tutors for core and extended levels provide personalized lessons, focusing on your strengths, addressing your weaknesses, and guiding you through exam strategies for top grades.
 What you will gain:

 Take control of your IGCSE journey with Mixt Academy’s one-on-one tutoring and get the guidance you need to perform at your best.
 Book a free trial now and start mastering your Core or Extended subjects with confidence.